g-ser/wavelength-assignment/README.md

     2. Go to the node with the highest degree which is not painted so far.
     3. For the node that you chose at step b check its neighboring nodes.
        * If all the colors that have been assigned so far are in the neighbors of the node that you chose at step b then assign a new color to the node
-       * If a is not true then assign to the node an already assigned color
+       * If the above is not true then assign to the node an already assigned color
     4. Are there more nodes on the auxiliary graph?
        * If d is true then go to step b
        * If d is NOT true then go to step e